Back IconBack

 graph trend 9%

-Welcome to the 312—where the cost of living is 17% higher than the national average.
+Welcome to the 312—where the cost of living is 17.6% higher than the national average.
 This makes Chicago a pricey but manageable option compared to coastal giants like San Francisco or New York.
 The city is backed by top employers like United Airlines, Boeing, and the University of Chicago.
 With its iconic skyline, lakefront access, and a thriving urban economy, high demand for Chicago’s housing and services continues to drive up prices across most categories.

-• Utilities are 3% below the national average.
+• Utilities are 3% lower than the national average.
 But that's before factoring in brutal winter heating bills, which can spike to $200-$300 during January and February.
 On the other hand, summer cooling costs stay manageable, thanks to Lake Michigan's moderating effect on temperatures.
 Additionally, internet service ranges from $60 to $100/month, depending on your provider and speed.

 • Food prices in Chicago are 3% higher than the US median.
-A gallon of milk costs $4.89, compared to $3.68 nationally.
+A gallon of milk costs $4.88, compared to $3.68 nationally.
 If you're a family of four, you’ll typically spend $1,100 to $1,400 each month on groceries.
 Single adults budget $350 to $500 monthly, depending on their shopping and dietary preferences.

-• Transportation costs are 4.45% higher than the US average.
-Gas prices average $3.37 per gallon, compared to $3.70 nationwide.
+• Transportation costs are 3.7% higher than the US average.
+Gas prices average $3.2 per gallon, compared to $3.70 nationwide.
 You can get a CTA (Chicago Transit Authority) pass for $75, which is cost-effective if you live near train lines or major bus routes.
 Moreover, car insurance averages $195 per month, which is slightly above the US median of $183.

-• Healthcare costs in Chicago are 22.35% higher than the national average.
-A routine check-up costs $192.25, compared to $125 nationally.
-Dental cleanings cost around $133.58, while emergency room visits without insurance can reach $2,800.
+• Healthcare costs in Chicago are 27.45% higher than the national average.
+A routine check-up costs $194.67, compared to $125 nationally.
+Dental cleanings cost around $135.44, while emergency room visits without insurance can reach $2,800.
 Despite these higher costs, Chicago's world-renowned medical centers like Northwestern Memorial provide excellent care, but expect premium pricing for specialized treatments.

 Moving to Chicago?
 Get ready for higher costs—big-city living in the Windy City isn’t cheap.
 The deep-dish might be heavy, but make sure your paycheck is even heavier! 👉 Next Step: Compare cheap homes in Chicago, Illinoise

-Is Living in Chicago, IL Too Expensive?
+Is Living in Chicago, IL Expensive?

 Yes, Chicago is expensive to live in.
 It can be challenging for most middle-class families without careful budgeting.
-The overall cost of living in Chicago, IL, is 17% higher than the national average—with rental costs being the biggest contributor, 141.92% above the US median.
+The overall cost of living in Chicago, IL, is 17.6% higher than the national average—with rental costs being the biggest contributor, 145.9% above the US median.

 With $285,000, you can get a condo in Chicago with street parking.
 In contrast, that same amount buys a much larger house in Indianapolis or a home with a backyard in Milwaukee.
 Rising food prices, healthcare costs, transportation expenses, and seasonal utility bills add to the financial strain.